ellysh/video-game-bots/InGameBots/protection.md

 The most simple and straightforward way to protect your application against debugging is usage of the [`IsDebuggerPresent`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms680345%28v=vs.85%29.aspx) WinAPI function.

-This is a first way to protect `TestApplication.cpp` with the `IsDebuggerPresent` function:
+This is the first way to protect `TestApplication.cpp` with the `IsDebuggerPresent` function:
 ```C++
 int main()
 {